Murder of Lea Mek

 Lea Mek (1974/1975 – December 3, 1993) was a Cambodian refugee living in the United States who was a member of the Asian Boyz street gang.
 On December 3, 1993, Mek was murdered in a gang shooting by the Wah Ching gang, at a pool hall in El Monte, California.
 The murder was caught on camera by four surveillance cameras installed within the hall.
-After the murder, the Asian Boyz declared war on the Wah Ching.
+After his murder, the Asian Boyz declared war on the Wah Ching.
 As a result, it influenced a number of other gang murders and shootings in the LA area, and created a strong feud between both Asian gangs.
 Authorities claim the murder inspired a chain reaction of gang violence which led to ten other murders in the LA area.